-We are working closely with federal and state partners to distribute the Pfizer-BioNTech COVID-19 vaccine in alignment with parameters outlined by the Washington State Department of Health.
-At this time, Phases 1A and 1B of COVID-19 Vaccine Distribution is underway across Washington, including Samaritan Healthcare.
+We are working closely with federal and state partners to distribute the Pfizer-BioNTech, Moderna, and Johnson & Johnson COVID-19 vaccine in alignment with parameters outlined by the Washington State Department of Health.
+COVID-19 Vaccine Distribution is underway across Washington, including Samaritan Healthcare.

 - You MUST have an appointment in order to receive a vaccine.

 - You MUST complete the patient acknowledgement form and bring it with you to your appointment.

 Healthcare workers: Your appointment should be scheduled one or two days before your next scheduled shift.
 This is precautionary, in the event that you have pain at your injection site or any minor side effects.

 COVID-19 vaccines are being distributed at all of Samaritan’s Clinics as well as at the Samaritan’s COVID-19 drive thru testing location on the north side of Samaritan Clinic on Pioneer.
 When you arrive, follow the signage leading to “Drive Thru Testing,” and let our team know you are scheduled for a COVID-19 vaccine.

 Vaccines will only be administered if you have an appointment, and if you have filled out the COVID-19 Patient Consent Acknowledgement Form.

 Will people who have had COVID-19 be able to get the vaccine?